Information for Students

 Many law students dream of working in-house someday yet are in the dark about what such a career actually involves.

-Our Corporate Counsel Externships Program combines classroom instruction with immersive experiences in corporate legal departments.
+Our Corporate Counsel Externship Program combines classroom instruction with immersive experience in corporate legal departments.

-Students gain hands-on experience by working in corporate legal departments on real-world projects under the guidance of inside counsel.
-This practical experience is complemented by a weekly course on in-house practice offered at the law school.
+Students gain hands-on experience by working in corporate legal departments on real-world projects under the supervision of inside counsel.
+This practical experience is complemented by a weekly in-house counsel course offered at the law school.

-The four-hour academic program is available once a year during the fall semester.
-To be eligible, students must meet a minimum GPA requirement and have completed the Business Enterprise course.
+The four-hour academic program is offered once a year during the fall semester.
+To be eligible, students must meet a minimum 3.000 GPA requirement and have completed the Business Enterprise course.

 Classroom Component

-In the classroom part of the program, students learn about substantive legal issues facing corporations, contract drafting, confidentiality, and ethical responsibilities.
+In the classroom part of the program, students learn about substantive legal issues facing corporations, contract drafting, in-house career paths, legal research tools, and ethical responsibilities of in-house counsel.
 They also gain insights into how in-house departments are structured and the relationship between in-house and outside counsel and their business colleagues.
+Moreover, guest lectures by in-house counsel provide valuable insights on topics like leadership and working with the C-Suite and board of directors.

-General counsel, like Mark Howard, EVP and Chief Legal Officer at Nationwide (second from left), guest lecture in some classes, adding another opportunity for students to learn from and interface with corporate counsel.
+General counsel, like Mark Howard (second from left), EVP and Chief Legal Officer at Nationwide, guest lecture in some classes, adding another opportunity for students to learn from and interface with corporate counsel.

 Externship Component